GYG-be/gyg-be.github.io/Workouts.md

 17) [Exploration of traditional martial arts](https://g.co/gemini/share/24b1b7e8cc4b) and [exploring the cultural history of martial arts](https://en.wikipedia.org/wiki/History_of_martial_arts)

-18) Body weight exercises ... or other ways to use what you have around you or activities like your daily chores or your walk to the store as a workout
+18) [Body weight calisthenics](https://www.amazon.com/dp/B07B11Y92J) ... or other ways to use what you have around you or activities like your daily chores or your walk to the store as a workout

 19) [Kettlebell exercises that can be done with ordinary landscaping materials or bags of soil which you might move frequently](https://g.co/gemini/share/78a290dad22e)